Nicole-Jiang/Fall2016-proj3-grp7/output/Presentation.md

 The new features are RGB features.
 The methods are:  .
 We got 800 features for each photo.

-Apply new features to the gbm model, we got the accuracy rate:
+Apply new features to the gbm model, we got the accuracy rate: 87.3% (The accuracy for the baseline model is %.
+Improved by %.)

 ### 3. Introduce new models